Ed Sheeran joins ‘The Voice’ as Season 21 Mega Mentor - NewsBreak

 Ed Sheeran joins ‘The Voice’ as Season 21 Mega Mentor

-(NBC) – “The Voice” enters the Knockout Round phase this week and that means they bring in a Mega Mentor for all the artists.
+(NBC) – “The Voice” enters the Knockout Round phase tonight and that means they bring in a Mega Mentor for all the artists.

-The quest to win “The Voice” continues Monday night with Sheeran providing some knockout guidance.
+The quest to win “The Voice” continues tonight with Sheeran providing some knockout guidance.

 “Sometimes the runs that you do take away from the emotion of it, so I’d say don’t try and overcomplicate it,” he suggested to one of the singers.
 “With a song like this, simple is so effective.”